pixielabs/cavy-native-reporter/README.md

 }
 ```

-So if you need to, it's possible to iterate over the results and log more
+If you need to, you can iterate over the test results and log more detailed
-detailed messages.
+messages.

+##### Example
 To set up your own XCTestCase using `cavy-native-reporter`:
 1. Open your project's `.xcodeproj` (or `.xcworkspace`) in Xcode.
 2. In the Project navigator view, navigate to the folder containing your XCTest